dextersealy/project-tracker/README.md

 # Project Tracker

-Project Tracker is a full-stack web application, modeled on [Pivotal Tracker](http://www.pivotaltracker.com), that help agile teams keep in sync.
-It has a Ruby on Rails back end (Postgresql) and React.js front end with a Redux framework.
+Project Tracker ([Live](http://projecttracker.dextersealy.com)) is a full-stack web application, modeled on [Pivotal Tracker](http://www.pivotaltracker.com), that help agile teams keep in sync.
+It has a Ruby on Rails back-end (Postgresql) and React/Redux front-end.

 ## Features